TheMarziyeh/RL-Algorithms-in-Pong/README.md

 ### CONTRIBUTING

-If you'd like to contribute to Project Title, here are some guidelines:
+As mentioned before this is a final project for Introduction to Artificial intelligence course done in University of New Haven, **Fall 2024**.
+So any updates, enhancement or contribution is greatly appriciated!
+If you'd like to contribute to our project, here are some guidelines:

 1. Fork the repository.
 2. Create a new branch for your changes.